xuandung38/cms-docs/upgrade.md

 - [Upgrade To 2.2.1](#upgrade-2.2.1)
 - [Upgrade To 2.2](#upgrade-2.2)
 - [Upgrading To 2.1](#upgrade-2.1)

+<a name="upgrade-3.0.2"></a>
+## Upgrade from 3.0.1 to 3.0.2

+- Replace file plugins/custom-field/src/Http/Controllers/CustomFieldController.php and plugins/custom-field/src/Forms/CustomFieldForm.php
+with new ones which downloaded from Codecanyon

 <a name="upgrade-3.0.1"></a>
 ## Upgrade from 3.0 to 3.0.1